limine-bootloader/limine/PROTOCOL.md

 ```

 The requests delimiters are *a hint*.
 The bootloader can still search for
-requests and base revision tags outside the delimted area if it doesn't support the hint.
+requests and base revision tags outside the delimited area if it doesn't support the hint.

 ## Limine Requests Section